 Standards of Care:

-Aromatase inhibitors (AIs): These are preferred 1st line hormonal agents for stage IV disease.
-Before menopause, most of the estrogen in a woman’s body comes from her ovaries.
-After menopause, it is produced solely from converting a group of hormones called androgens (“male” hormones produced in the adrenal glands) into estrogen (in fat, muscle, and breast tissue) by means of the enzyme aromatase.
-AIs block this enzyme from working, and therefore reduce the amount of estrogen in the body.
+• Aromatase Inhibitors (AIs): If you are post-menopausal, an AI may also be recommended to you.
+Before menopause, most of the estrogen is produced by the ovaries.
+After menopause, it is produced solely from converting a group of hormones called androgens (“male” hormone) into estrogen by means of the enzyme aromatase.
+AIs block this enzyme from working, and therefore, reduce the amount of estrogen in the body.
+Examples include letrozole, anastrozole and exemestane.
+AIs are usually combined with a CDK4/6 inhibitor as the first treatment.

-Tamoxifen: This type of hormonal therapy is a “selective estrogen receptor modulator (SERM)”.
-Tamoxifen works to block the estrogen receptors so that the body’s estrogen cannot stimulate them.
-This can slow or stop cancer growth, or it can shrink the tumours.
-It is a once-daily tablet.
-It is typically given along with HR+ targeted therapy.
+• SERM: Tamoxifen is a “selective estrogen receptor modulator (SERM)”.
+It works to block the estrogen receptors so that the body’s estrogen cannot stimulate them.
+It is a once-daily tablet

 Ribociclib (Kisqali™) is an oral drug taken:

-- In combination with an AI for pre- or post-menopausal patients as a first-line therapy.
-Pre-menopausal patients must also be treated with an LHRH agonist.
+• In combination with an AI for pre- or post-menopausal people as a first-line therapy.
+Pre-menopausal patients must also be treated with an LHRH agonist (ovarian suppression).

-- In combination with fulvestrant for post-menopausal patients as a first-line therapy or following disease progression.
+• In combination with fulvestrant for post-menopausal people as a first-line therapy or following disease progression.

 Palbociclib (Ibrance™) is an oral drug taken:

-- In combination with an AI (letrozole) for post-menopausal patients as a first-line therapy.
+• In combination with an AI (letrozole) for post-menopausal people as a first-line therapy.

-- In combination with fulvestrant for pre- or post-menopausal patients with disease progression following hormonal therapy (second-line therapy).
-Pre-menopausal patients must also be treated with an LHRH agonist.
+• In combination with fulvestrant for pre- or post-menopausal people with disease progression following hormone therapy (second-line therapy).
+Pre-menopausal patients must also be treated with an LHRH agonist (ovarian suppression).

 Abemaciclib (Verzenio™) is an oral drug taken:

-- In combination with an AI for post-menopausal patients as a first-line therapy.
+• In combination with an AI for post-menopausal people as a first-line therapy.

-- In combination with fulvestrant for pre- or post-menopausal patients with disease progression following hormonal therapy (second-line therapy).
-Pre-menopausal patients must also be treated with an LHRH agonist.
+• In combination with fulvestrant for pre- or post-menopausal people with disease progression following hormone therapy.
+Pre-menopausal patients must also be treated with an LHRH agonist (ovarian suppression).

-- As a monotherapy (alone) for post-menopausal patients with disease progression following hormonal therapy and at least 2 prior chemotherapy regimens.
+• As a monotherapy (alone) for post-menopausal people with disease progression following hormone therapy and at least 2 prior chemotherapy regimens.

-This drug is an oral drug for HR+, HER2- breast cancer in combination with exemestane (AI) after recurrence or progression following treatment with letrozole or anastrozole (both AIs).
-Everolimus can be given to postmenopausal patients.
+Everolimus (Afinitor™) is an oral drug taken in combination with an exemestane (AI) for post-menopausal people after disease progression following letrozole or anastrozole (AIs).

-Olaparib (Lynparza™) is a targeted therapy for patients with BRCA mutated breast cancer, also known as germline BRCA-mutated (gBRCAm) breast cancer.
-It is an oral drug taken as a monotherapy (alone) for pre- and post-menopausal patients with HER2- breast cancer who have previously been treated with chemotherapy.
-HR+ patients should have also progressed (i.e., worsening disease) on previous hormonal therapy.
+BRCA1/2: Olaparib (Lynparza™) is a drug therapy for people with BRCA mutated breast cancer, also known as germline BRCA-mutated (gBRCAm) breast cancer.
+It is an oral drug for pre- and post-menopausal people with an inherited BRCA1 or BRCA2 gene mutations and HER2 negative breast cancer who have previously been treated with chemotherapy.
+People with HR positive breast cancer should have also progressed on previous hormone therapy.

 Chemotherapy

-At any stage of your systemic treatment for metastatic breast cancer, you can ask about available clinical trials.
-Clinical trials offer additional, new treatment options that you may benefit from.
-Some clinical trials require no initial first-line treatments to qualify and some are available only to individuals who have progressed on standard treatments.
-Asking early in your diagnosis and when treatments are changed can help ensure you have exhausted all of your clinical trial options.
-For more information about clinical trials read our blogs:
+At any point in your systemic treatment for metastatic breast cancer, you can ask about available clinical trials.
+Clinical trials may offer new treatment options along with additional monitoring.
+Some clinical trials require no initial first-line treatments to qualify, and some are available only to individuals who have progressed on standard treatments.
+Asking early in your diagnosis and when treatments are changed can help ensure you have exhausted all your clinical trial options.
+Read more about clinical trials here.

 4. Supportive and additional treatments

 Local therapies are treatments that are given directly to the area where the cancer is located.
 Radiation and surgery are the two most common forms of local therapy for treating metastatic breast cancer.
 In some cases, local treatment can be used to help reduce the cancer.
 In most cases, it is used to help treat the side effects of the cancer.
+Local treatments can sometimes shrink or control cancer in one area, but most often they are used to relieve pain or other symptoms.
 These treatments can be used to:

-- Treat cancer that is impeding on the spinal cord or blood vessels
+• Treat cancer that is affecting the spinal cord or blood vessels

-The bones are a common site for breast cancer to spread in people with HR+ breast cancer.
+The bones are a common site for breast cancer to spread in people with HR positive breast cancer.
 These are called bone metastases.
-In addition to radiation therapy and surgery, bone-strengthening medications may be used to help treat your bone metastases:
+In addition to radiation therapy and surgery, bone-strengthening medications may be used to help treat your bone metastases.
+These drugs include:

 5. Monitoring treatment progress and disease progression

-- MRI: a specialized imaging machine that uses magnetic and radio waves to create detailed images of specific areas in the body.
+• CT scans: a 3D imagining machine that uses x-rays and computer technology to create detailed images of specific areas of the body.

 Everyone reacts differently to treatment.
 For some people, certain treatments may work for long periods of time while other treatments may not work as well.
 If your cancer responds well to treatment, your tests and scans may show:

-- Regression/response: this means that the cancer has decreased in size
+• Partial response/regression: this means that the cancer has decreased in size, but cancer is still visible on scans

 If your follow-up tests show evidence of progression, you and your oncologist will discuss what other treatments may be available to you.
-If you’re interested in exploring clinical trials, this may be a good opportunity to ask about what trials are available for your type of breast cancer.
+This is also a good time to ask whether a clinical trial might be suitable for you.

 6. Palliative care and symptom management

 Palliative care and pain management are a large aspect of living with metastatic breast cancer.
-Palliative care can be incorporated into your treatment plan at any point where you feel you need it.
-It can be used for more than end-of-life care – it can be used to improve your overall quality of life.
+Palliative care focuses on relieving symptoms and supporting your physical, emotional and spiritual well-being.
+It can be incorporated into your treatment plan at any point where you feel you need it and can be used to improve your overall quality of life, not just at the end-of-life.

-Palliative care can look different to each person and can be treated differently depending on your needs and where you live.
+Palliative care can look different to each person and can be treated differently depending on your needs.
+It is coordinated through each provincial and territorial health system meaning it may look different depending on where you live.
 In some cases, your medical oncologist may take on the role of prescribing and managing your palliative care treatment.
 In others, your family doctor may coordinate palliative measures or you may be referred to a palliative care specialist.
+Palliative care teams may include nurses, counsellors or social workers who help you and your family manage symptoms and plan for future care.

 Treatments for palliative care can include easing physical symptoms such as pain, nausea, vomiting and shortness of breath.
-They can also address psychological symptoms such as fear, anxiety, and depression.
+They can also address the emotional aspects of a metastatic diagnosis such as fear, anxiety, or depression.
 A palliative care team may also help you access support for family or financial needs.

 7. Choosing to end treatment and transitioning to end-of-life care